-Our calculations indicate that with the introduction of disorder in the system, the shift between prominent modes further increases approximately by 3\%.
+Our calculations indicate that with the introduction of disorder in the system, the shift between prominent modes further increases approximately by 3\%, whereas it is found that the shift has been increased with an increase in Gd concentration.
+Specifically, for Gd$_2$CoMnO$_6$, the shift rises by 7\% as shown in S9 (b) of the SI, indicating an enhanced spin-phonon coupling (SPC).
 To investigate the cause behind the enhanced spin-phonon coupling in the case of disordered YGCMO, we performed a detailed structural analysis of the sample in the presence/absence of disorder.
 It was observed that in the ordered sample the Co-O-Mn bond angle was enhanced by 0.46$^{\circ}$ as the magnetic configuration was changed from FM to C-type.
 However, the same was found to be reduced by 1.88$^{\circ}$ for the disordered sample (refer to Table~\ref{bond_angle}).
 Analysis of the bond lengths of the CoO$_6$ and MnO$_6$ octahedra showed that in ordered YGCMO the average Co-O bond length is found to increase by 0.0117 \AA~ and the average Mn-O bond length was found to decrease by 0.0044 \AA~ (refer to Table~\ref{bond_length}) as the magnetic configuration was changed from FM to C-type AFM.
 On the contrary, for similar magnetic transformations, both the average Co-O and Mn-O bond lengths were found to get enhanced and reduced by 0.0021 \AA~ and 0.0164 \AA~, respectively (refer to Table~\ref{bond_length}).
 However, there is in general an increase in the distortion of the CoO$_6$ and MnO$_6$ octahedra with change in magnetic ordering, which is found to increase with the introduction of anti-site disorder.
-It has been observed previously \cite{bond_length} that the relation between the frequencies of the RAMAN modes ($\nu$) and the bond length (l) is $\nu = 1/\sqrt(l)$.
+It has been observed previously \cite{bond_length} that the relation between the frequencies of the Raman modes ($\nu$) and the bond length ($l$) is $\nu = 1/\sqrt {l}$.
 Therefore, the modulation in bond length of a specific atom engaged with a particular vibration can lead to shifts in mode positions.
-This is also evident in our first-principles calculations which show that in the presence of anti-site disorder, the magnetism induced distortion of the lattice is more which eventually gets reflected in the phonon spectra.
+This is also evident in our first-principles calculations, which show that in the presence of anti-site disorder, the magnetism induced distortion of the lattice is more, which eventually gets reflected in the phonon spectra.